Surveyor 3

-Surveyor 3 was the third lander of the American uncrewed Surveyor program sent to explore the surface of the Moon in 1967.
+Surveyor 3 is the third lander of the American uncrewed Surveyor program sent to explore the surface of the Moon in 1967 and the second to successfully land.
 It was the first mission to carry a surface-soil sampling-scoop.

 Surveyor 3 was visited by Apollo 12 astronauts Pete Conrad and Alan Bean in November 1969, and remains the only probe visited by humans on another world.
 The Apollo 12 astronauts excised several components of Surveyor 3, including the television camera, and returned them to Earth for study.

 History

 Launched on April 17, 1967, Surveyor 3 landed on April 20, 1967, at the Mare Cognitum portion of the Oceanus Procellarum (S3° 01' 41.43" W23° 27' 29.55"), in a small crater that was subsequently named Surveyor.
 It transmitted 6,315 TV images to the Earth, including the first images to show what planet Earth looked like from the Moon's surface.